Narigo/scalajs-fun/README.md

 and, regarding the usage syntax in the tests, is not very user friendly.
 Maybe having a new type for `Sinks` and `Sources` could help.
 Got to investigate this idea further.

+After fiddling around with lots of type issues, the main test for doing a complete cycle seems to work.
+Now the next step is to fix the DomDriver to emit the correct events.
+Right now this does not seem to be as trivial as expected even though the cycling test works.